609.1. In General.

 In addition, DOR may use sample methods in conducting audits where a taxpayer's records are so voluminous as to make a complete audit impractical.

 609.4.
 Outcome of an Audit

 A desk audit or field audit may result in a determination that there is an overpayment, a deficiency or that no change is necessary.
 Where appropriate for a field audit, a "no change" letter will generally be issued.

 When a field audit is completed which results in proposed changes to a taxpayer's liability, the DOR agent will discuss the results of the audit with the taxpayer or representative.
 Upon review of field audit findings by the agent's supervisor, the taxpayer will be afforded the opportunity for an "exit conference" with the agent and/or the agent's supervisor.
 Following an "exit conference", a determination is documented and conveyed to the taxpayer or representative.

 In general in the case of overpayment, DOR will first apply that amount to any other undisputed tax liability owed by the taxpayer or, if there is no such liability, DOR will generally refund the amount without requiring the taxpayer to make a formal application for abatement.

-If DOR makes a determination of deficiency, it will send a Notice of Intent to Assess (NIA).
+If DOR makes a determination of deficiency or over assessment, it will send a Notice of Intent to Assess (NIA).
 (See AP 611.4 for instances in which an NIA is not required.)
-The NIA will explain the basis of the proposed assessment and how DOR determined the deficiency.
+The NIA will explain the basis of the proposed assessment and how DOR determined the deficiency or over assessment.
 See 830 CMR 62C.26.1.